 De Providentia ("On Providence") is a short essay in the form of a dialogue in six brief sections, written by the Latin philosopher Lucius Annaeus Seneca, "Seneca the Younger" (died AD 65) in the last years of his life.

-Treatises On Providence, On Tranquillity of Mind, On Shortness of Life, On Happy Life: Together with Select Epistles, Epigrammata, an Introduction, Copious Notes and Scripture Parallelisms
+Treatises on Providence, on Tranquillity of Mind, on Shortness of Life, on Happy Life: Together with Select Epistles, Epigrammata, an Introduction

 Moral Essays: De consolatione ad Marciam.
 De vita beata.
 De otio.
 De tranquillitate animi.
 De brevitate vitae.
 De consolatione ad Polybium.
 De consolatione ad Helviam